tareksander/StoryReader/README.md

 - [ ] Advanced search
 - [ ] Export series as epub
   - [ ] and library as zip of epubs
+  - [ ] convert RichText back to HTML and CSS
 - [ ] Library filter by name, tag name or genre name

 #### 1.3